prof-Ljuba/ProgramedLearning/README.md

 - independent and guided learning
 - accessibility (IOP, autism, dyslexia)
 - work on a computer, phone and tablet
+- Differentiated learning (or instruction) - teaching approach that meet the diverse needs, readiness levels, interests, and learning profiles of individual students

 Enable teachers to:
 - easy creation of lessons